jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This section discusses possible security issues, and their possible solutions, of a complaint FBL address header.

 ## Attacks on the FBL address
-As any other email address, a complaint FBL addresses can be an attack vector for malicious emails.
+Like any other email address, a complaint FB address can be an attack vector for malicious emails.
-The complaint FBL addresses can be for example flooded with spam.
+For example, complaint FB addresses can be flooded with spam.
-This is an existing problem with any existing email address and isn't newly created by this document.
+This is an existing problem with any existing email address and is not created by this document.

-The mail sender must take appropriated measures.
+The e-mail sender must take appropriate measures.
-One possible countermeasure would be a rate limit on the delivering IP.
+One possible countermeasure would be a rate limit for the delivering IP.
-However, this should be done with caution, the normal FBL email traffic must not be impaired.
+However, this should be done with caution; normal FBL e-mail traffic must not be affected.

 ## Automatic suspension of an account
-Sending a FBL report against a mailbox may lead into an inaccessibility for the account owner, if there is a too quick automatic account suspension.
+Sending an FBL report against a mailbox can cause the account holder to be unreachable if an automatic account suspension occurs too quickly.
-For example, someone sends an invitation to his friends.
-For somewhat reason someone marks this mail as spam.
+An example: someone sends an invitation to his friends.
+For some reason, someone marks this mail as spam.
-Now, if there is a too quick automatic account suspension in place, the senders account will be suspended, and the sender can't access his mails anymore.
+Now, if there is too fast automatic account suspension, the sender's account will be blocked and the sender will not be able to access his mails.

-MBPs and mail senders MUST take appropriate measures to prevent this.
+MBPs and email senders must take appropriate measures to prevent this.
-MBPs and mail senders have therefore, mostly proprietary, ways to evaluate the trustworthiness of an account.
+MBPs and email senders therefore have, mostly proprietary, ways to assess the trustworthiness of an account.
-For example MBPs and mail senders can consider the account age and/or any other account suspension that happened beforehand, before an account gets suspended.
+For example, MBPs and email senders may take into account the age of the account and/or any previous account suspension before suspending an account.

 ## Enumeration attacks / provoking unsubscription
-A malicious person can send a bunch of forged ARF reports to a known complaint FBL addresses and try to guess a Message-ID/CFBL-Feedback-ID.
+A malicious person may send a series of spoofed ARF messages to known complaint FB addresses and attempt to guess a Message-ID/CFBL-Feedback-ID or any other identifiers.
-He might try to do a mass-unsubscription/suspension, if there is such an automatic in place.
+The malicious person may attempt to mass unsubscribe/suspend if such an automated system is in place.
-This is also an already existing problem with the current FBL implementation and/or the One-Click-Unsubscription {{?RFC8058}}.
+This is also an existing problem with the current FBL implementation and/or One-Click Unsubscription {{?RFC8058}}.

-The receiving mail sender MUST take appropriated measures.
+The sender of the received email must take appropriate measures.

-As a countermeasure it is recommended that the Message-ID and, if used, CFBL-Feedback-ID uses a hard to forge component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string, to make an enumeration attack impossible.
+As a countermeasure, it is recommended that the CFBL-Feedback-ID, if used, use a hard-to-forge component such as a {{?HMAC=RFC2104}} with a secret key instead of a plaintext string to make an enumeration attack impossible.

-If it is impossible for the mail sender to use a hard to forge component, the mail sender should take measures to avoid enumeration attacks.
+If it is impossible for the email sender to use a component that is difficult to fake, they should take steps to avoid enumeration attacks.

 ## GDPR and other data-regulation laws
-Providing such a header itself doesn't produce a data-regulation law problem.
+The provision of such a header itself does not pose a data protection issue.
-The resulting ARF report, that is sent to the mail sender by the MBP, may conflict with a data-regulation law, as it may contain personal data.
+The resulting ARF report sent by the MBP to the email sender may violate a data protection law because it may contain personal data.

-This document already addresses some parts of this problem and describes a data-regulation law safe way to send a FBL report.
+This document already addresses some parts of this problem and describes a privacy-safe way to send a FBL report.
-As described in [](#complaint-report), the MBP may omit the complete body and/or headers and just sends the required fields.
+As described in [](#complaint-report), the MBP can omit the entire body and/or header and send only the required fields.
-Nevertheless, each MBP must consider on their own, if this implementation is acceptable and complies with the existing data-regulation laws.
+Nevertheless, each MBP must consider for itself whether this implementation is acceptable and complies with existing privacy laws.

-As described in [](#complaint-report), it is also highly RECOMMENDED that the Message-ID and, if used, the CFBL-Feedback-ID includes a hard to forge component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string.
+As described in [](#complaint-report), it is also strongly RECOMMENDED that the message ID and, if used, the CFBL feedback ID. contain a component that is difficult to forge, such as a {{?HMAC=RFC2104}} that uses a secret key, rather than a plaintext string.
 See [](#hmac-example) for an example.

-Using HMAC, or any other hard to forge component, ensures that only the mail sender has knowledge about the data.
+Using HMAC, or any other hard to forge component, ensures that only the email sender has knowledge about the data.

+## Abusing for Validity and Existence Queries
+An additional privacy issue may be that this mechanism is abused to determine the validity and existence of an email address.
+The main goal of the "early" marketing emails was to establish the validity and existence of an email address.
+Now, if the MBP has an automatic process to generate a complaint report for a received email, it may not be doing the mailbox owner any favors.

+The receiving MBP must take appropriate measures.
+One possible countermeasure can be, for example, pre-existing reputation data, usually proprietary data.
+Using this data, the MBP can assess the trustworthiness of an email sender and decide whether to send a complaint report based on this information.

 # IANA Considerations

 ## CFBL-Address
-The IANA is requested to register a new header field, per {{?RFC3864}}, into the "Permanent Message Header Field Names" registry:
+The IANA is requested to register a new header field, per {{?RFC3864}}, into the "Provisional Message Header Field Names" registry:

 ~~~ abnf
 Header field name: CFBL-Address